tanaikech/ggsrun/help/README.md

     - Retrieve Revision Files and Versions of Projects
     - Rearrange Script in Project
     - Modify Manifests
+    - Seach Files using Query and Regex
+    - Manage Permissions
+    - Get Drive Information
+    - Use Service Account
 - [Applications](#applications)
     - For Sublime Text
     - For CoffeeScript